skip to content

 Shrouded in centuries of folklore, the pomegranate is one of the most revered fruits in existence.
 Tales of pomegranates, whether they are found in Greek myths, Biblical texts, or ancient manuscripts, are spread throughout the world.
 Few countries have evolved without at least a passing reference to this exotic and delicious fruit.

 It is believed that the pomegranate was one of the first cultivated fruits.
-Most scholars support the belief that the pomegranate was native to Iran and the Himalayas in Northern India, then cultivated over the whole Mediterranean region of Asia, Africa and Europe, migrating to the Far East as China.
+Most scholars support the belief that the pomegranate was native to Iran and the Himalayas in Northern India, then cultivated over the whole Mediterranean region of Asia, Africa and Europe, migrating to the Far East and China.
 The fruit has also acquired symbolic status, with the ancient Egyptians regarding it as a symbol of prosperity and ambition.
 Today, the Greeks still prize it as a carrier of abundance, fertility, and good luck.
 But regardless of when or where the pomegranate was first encountered, almost all cultures have enjoyed its tart, jeweled seeds.

 second layer: the science

-Pomegranate seed oil obtained from the fruit has is known for its very high concentration of punicic acid, a powerful anti-inflammatory and anti-oxidant.
+Pomegranate seed oil obtained from the fruit has is known for its very high concentration of punicic acid, a powerful anti-inflammatory and anti-oxidant*.
 Pomegranate extract itself contains high levels of ellagic acid, which has both anti-inflammatory and antioxidant properties, and has been shown to speed wound healing and even protect the skin from sun-damage.
-Another one of its compounds, catechin, lends anti-microbial and anti-viral superpowers to this magnificent fruit, while its high level of vitamin C helps to brighten skin and even out tone.
-Is there anything the powerful pomegranate can’t do?
+Another one of its compounds, catechin*, lends anti-microbial and anti-viral superpowers to this magnificent fruit, while its high level of vitamin C helps to brighten skin and even out tone.

 third layer: pomegranates in skincare

 What’s the best way to use this wonder fruit?
 As always, you have options.
 Purchase the oil in its pure form and add a few drops to your evening moisturizer.
 Because it’s a slow-drying oil, your skin will be able to absorb the moisture with even a small amount.
 Or, choose a superfood masque that incorporates both its color and benefits.
 Look for it in cleansers and lotions; this little hero is popping up everywhere right now.
 And don’t forget the fruit itself – oral ingestion is the fastest way to reap the pomegranate’s rewards.
+Some specific benefits of the pomegranate fruit for skincare include the following:

 fourth layer: how we do it